Photo of desks in a classroom with dim, moody lighting

 “Students with disabilities and behavioral support needs can thrive in school, graduate with diplomas, and transition to successful adulthood provided they receive the appropriate supports to which they are entitled under federal law.
 It is critical that KCS take responsibility for teaching all of its students, not just some,” said Jeremiah Underhill, Legal Director of Disability Rights of West Virginia.

-“We are seeing KCS discipline students with disabilities with months-long homebound placements, out-of-school suspensions, and segregated placements in classrooms that resemble storage facilities rather than places of learning for ‘infractions’ as minor as touching another student with a plastic fork or refusing to get off the playground slide at the end of recess.
-Students are receiving behavior plans that take the form of rote checklists rather than the individualized guidance documents the IDEA requires to adequately support children to succeed in school,” said Shira Wakschlag, The Arc’s Director of Legal Advocacy & Associate General Counsel.
+“We are seeing KCS discipline students with disabilities for ‘infractions’ as minor as touching another student with a plastic fork or refusing to get off the playground slide at the end of recess.
+Students are receiving behavior supports that take the form of rote “code of conduct” checklists rather than the individualized supports that the IDEA requires to adequately support children to succeed in school,” said Lydia Milnes, an attorney with Mountain State Justice.

 In 2017, the U.S. Supreme Court held unanimously in Endrew F. v.
 Douglas County School District RE-1 that the “IDEA demands more.”
 Specifically, the Court provided a new and more demanding standard for what schools must do to adequately educate students with disabilities, requiring that school districts provide “an educational program reasonably calculated to enable a child to make progress appropriate in light of the child’s circumstances” and provide students with disabilities the opportunity to meet “challenging objectives” with “appropriately ambitious” special education.
 For virtually all children, this means receiving instruction and services in the general education classroom, with appropriate supports, alongside students without disabilities.
-In addition, in 1999 in Olmstead v.
+In addition, in 1999, in Olmstead v.
 L.C., the Court held that the ADA prohibits the needless isolation or segregation of people with disabilities.
 The ADA applies to public schools, which cannot unnecessarily segregate students with disabilities, nor deny them equal opportunities.

 About Disability Rights of West Virginia